Paraphrases as Foreign Languages in Multilingual Neural Machine Translation: Related Work

 \subsection{Multilingual Attentional NMT}

-Machine polyglotism which trains machines to translate any of the $N$ input languages to any of the $M$ output languages from many languages to many languages, many languages is a new paradigm in multilingual NMT \cite{firat2016multi, zoph2016multi, dong2015multi, gillick2016multilingual, al2013polyglot, tsvetkov2016polyglot}.
-The objective is to translate from any of the $N$ input languages to any of the $M$ output languages \cite {firat2016multi}.
+Machine polyglotism which trains machines to translate any of the $N$ input languages to any of the $M$ output languages is a new paradigm in multilingual NMT \cite{firat2016multi, zoph2016multi, dong2015multi, gillick2016multilingual, al2013polyglot, tsvetkov2016polyglot}.
 Many multilingual NMT systems involve multiple encoders and decoders \cite{ha2016toward}, and it is hard to combine attention for quadratic language pairs bypassing quadratic attention mechanisms \cite{firat2016multi}.
 An interesting work is training a universal model with a shared attention mechanism with the source and target language labels and Byte-Pair Encoding (BPE) \cite{johnson2017google, ha2016toward}.
 This method is elegant in its simplicity and its advancement in low-resource language translation and zero-shot translation using pivot-based translation mechanism \cite{johnson2017google, firat2016multi}.

 Unlike previous works, our parallelism is across paraphrases, not across languages.
 In other words, we achieve higher translation performance in the single-source single-target paraphrase-exploiting NMT than that of the multilingual NMT.